Fellows

 Sirena Soriano, PhD, 2021, NeuralCODR Fellow

-Sirena Soriano is investigating the role that the gut microbiota plays in the link between traumatic brain injury (TBI) and Alzheimer's disease (AD).
-Her research proposes that restoration of the AD microbiome to a healthy state could improve the neuropathological consequences of brain injury, which she is testing by characterizing the effect of a fecal microbiota transplant from wild type mice administered to aged AD mice after TBI.
-Dr. Soriano obtained her PhD from the University of Valencia, Spain in 2016 under the mentorship of Drs.
-Moltó and Martínez.
+Sirena Soriano is investigating the role that the gut microbiota plays in the link between traumatic brain injury and Alzheimer's disease.
+Dr. Soriano obtained her PhD from the University of Valencia, Spain in 2016.
 As part of her doctoral training, she joined the laboratory of Juan Botas, PhD, at Baylor College of Medicine as a visiting fellow to perform a genetic interaction screening in a fly model of Friedreich ataxia.
-She later joined the laboratory of Dr. Samaco at Baylor College of Medicine as a postdoctoral associate where she participated in the molecular and behavioral characterization of rodent models of autism spectrum disorders.
-In 2019, she joined the Villapol Lab as the next step in her pursuit of a career in academia.
+She later joined the laboratory of Rodney C. Samaco, PhD at Baylor College of Medicine as a postdoctoral associate where she participated in the molecular and behavioral characterization of rodent models of autism spectrum disorders.
+Dr. Soriano's primary mentor is Sonia Villapol, PhD (Nervous System and Peripheral Organ Disorders).
+Her secondary mentor is Muralidhar Hegde, PhD (Nervous System and Peripheral Organ Disorders) and her clinical mentor is Eamonn Quigley, MD.
+Her research aims to restore the gut microbiota in a mouse model of Alzheimer's disease in order to reduce neurodegeneration that occurs following a traumatic brain injury.
+The results from Dr. Soriano's research will provide the foundation for pursuing novel therapies based in manipulating the microbiota for Alzheimer's disease-related pathologies consequence of traumatic brain injury.

 PAST FELLOWS